Editing with Word

 Other price discounts are available.
 See the fees page.

-Online courses take between 10 and 35 hours to complete, but you have access to the course materials for 4 or 5 months (depending on the course).
+Online courses take between 10 and 45 hours to complete, depending on the course, but you have access to the course materials for 6 months.

 Online course structure

-|Time allowed for access: 5 months||
+|Time allowed for access: 6 months||

 CIEP upgrade points: 5